Ethnic studies: Relationship to other fields

-Ethnic studies exists in dialogue—and occasional tension—with a variety of related fields and disciplines.

-In the case of traditional disciplines, ethnic studies often confronts resistance if not outright hostility to its mission.
-With many departments clinging to the ideal of objective and detached scholarship, the field is generally seen as a more politicized (and therefore, for some, a more troubling) form of academic inquiry.
-This hostility reflects, in some cases, a disinterest in the diversification of subject areas and the preservation of historically prominent fields.
-In the case of interdisciplinary fields, as ethnic studies has moved from a study of specific racial and ethnic groups towards the scrutiny of power dynamics, it has grown closer to fields like African American studies, Asian American studies, Native American studies, Latino studies, and American studies.
-Even more recently, ethnic studies has grown philosophically and politically closer to LGBTQ studies.
+Ethnic studies often faces resistance from traditional fields of inquiry which prioritize objective and detached scholarship.
+Scholars from such disciplines often consider ethnic studies politicized.
+In contrast, ethnic studies has increasingly aligned with other fields of study which also emphasize power dynamics.
+These include African American and Asian American studies.

-"Ethnic Studies" is often housed within departments or units with many different names.
-Teaching units often have a range of different names—Critical Ethnic Studies, Comparative American Cultures, Ethnic Studies, or American Studies and Ethnicity—for curricula and faculty who are gathered together under the same set of academic interests.
+Ethnic Studies is often organized housed within departments that operate under a variety of names, including Critical Ethnic Studies, Comparative American Cultures, Ethnic Studies, or American Studies and Ethnicity.
 A wide variety of curricula are employed in the service of each of these rubrics.
 Occasionally, the gap between American Studies and Ethnic Studies can be productively bridged, especially in departments where the bulk of faculty focus on race and ethnicity, difference and power.
 But that bridgework can be troublesome, obscuring one foci and sharpening the emphasis on another.

 As a consequence of this great variation, though, ethnic studies needs to be understood within its specific institutional context.
 And, despite considerable financial (and often political) pressure to consolidate or eliminate ethnic studies within American Studies—or to house Native American studies, Latino studies, and Asian American studies within either ethnic studies or American Studies—the relationships between these fields should be considered within each institution's governing eco-system.